Matchlock musket in China

 A Qing musketeer armed with a simple matchlock, photographed in 1874.
 The same lock as on the 16th-century Ottoman matchlock muskets is clearly visible.

-Matchlock musket was used in China as both military and civilian weapon from the middle of 16th century.
-Although hopelessly outdated by that time, they were still part of the armament of the Qing imperial army till the end of the 19th century.
+Matchlock musket was used in China as both military and civilian weapon from the middle of 16th century, and were still part of the armament of the Qing imperial army till the end of the 19th century, which at this time, had become outdated.

 History

 Ming dynasty hand cannon, made in 1505.